 The sextet embrace the musician's law - "If it feels good, do it!" in this odyssey of funk

 If one is, for example, to suffer a bereavement, it is unlikely that they would have the same capacity to immediately enjoy a delicious, sweet piece of mango after hearing such news in quite the same way as they might be able to after being offered the exact same slice after having an incredible, stress-free day basking in the sunshine.
-With that vivid albeit bizarre example in mind, after 12 weeks of lockdown and a pretty topsy-turvy period of time prior to that it is fair to say that when I was first recommended this album, I was not in the most positive of moods.
-As is normal in life, and hopefully understandable in the eyes of any of the six members of Los Amigos Invisibles who maybe reading this, as humans we often project our emotions onto our perceived enjoyment of things which we are presented with.
-In the age of social media, too often we seemingly appear to act as slaves to a behaviour that has become normalised.
-Nowadays, our frustrations and judgments in life, no matter how impulsive they might be, we feel we have to broadcast them and in many cases are unwavering in our resistance to consider that these opinions can change with time.
+With that vivid albeit bizarre example in mind, after 12 weeks of lockdown and a pretty topsy-turvy period of time prior to that it, is fair to say that when I was first recommended this album, I was not in the most positive of moods.
+As is normal in life, and hopefully understandable in the eyes of any of the six members of Los Amigos Invisibles who may be reading this, as humans we often project our emotions onto things which we are presented with.
+Nowadays, with the advent of social media, our frustrations and judgments in life, no matter how impulsive they might be, many feel that we have to broadcast them and in many cases we are unwavering in our resistance to consider that these opinions might change with time.

 “Whilst the party hosted by Los Amigos Invisibles comes to an end after just 47 minutes on Repeat After Me they rarely fail to keep the beat innovative and irresistible to move my body to.”